Estimated reading time: 5 minutes

-Military veterans like you possess traits that are naturally well-suited for the business world.
+Military veterans like you possess naturally well-suited traits for the business world.
 These traits include leadership, commitment, teamwork, and the ability to thrive under pressure.
-So, it comes as no surprise that veteran-owned businesses have high success rates, even when their founders have little or no business experience.
+So, it is no surprise that veteran-owned businesses have high success rates, even when their founders have little or no business experience.
 Part of maintaining business success is having access to capital at any given time to boost cash flow, cover the cost of business expenses, consolidate debt, and pursue growth opportunities.
 That is where business loans for veterans come into play.

-If you are one of the 2.6 million veteran business owners in the United States, you most likely applied for a loan at one time or another.
-Unfortunately, if you hit a roadblock when trying to obtain funding, you are not alone.
+If you are one of the 2.6 million veteran business owners in the United States, you have most likely applied for a loan at one time or another.
+Unfortunately, you are not alone if you hit a roadblock when trying to obtain funding.
 Veteran entrepreneurs typically have less access to capital than non-veteran entrepreneurs.
-The reason is, military personnel are busy serving our country, and, as a result, they can not build solid credit profiles.
-If you are looking for information about the various available loan options, this Balboa Capital blog article is for you.
+The reason is military personnel are busy serving our country, and, as a result, they can not build solid credit profiles.
+This Balboa Capital blog article is for you if you are looking for information about the various available loan options.
 It explains how to get a veteran business loan.

 Gather up your business’s paperwork.

 No matter what type of lender you choose, certain financial and business documents will be required to submit your loan application.
 Having copies of everything organized can help accelerate the application process and save you the hassle of gathering additional documentation and paperwork.
-The main things you will need include financial statements and accounting records for the past two years and basic information such as your business name, Federal Tax ID number, legal documents, and small business insurance policy.
+You will need financial statements and accounting records for the past two years and basic information such as your business name, Federal Tax ID number, legal documents, and small business insurance policy.

 Review your veteran business loan options.

 Many veteran business owners assume that the Department of Veteran Affairs provides VA business loans, but this is not the case.
-Instead, the SBA works with designated lenders nationwide that extend loans to veterans.
+Instead, the Small Business Administration (SBA) works nationwide with designated lenders that extend veterans’ loans.
 There are several different loan options available for veterans.
 Each type of loan has its pros and cons.
-So, before you choose one, you should become familiar with each option, so you make the best decision.
-Following are the most popular types of business loans for veterans.
+So, before you choose one, you should become familiar with each option to make the best decision.
+The following are the most popular types of business loans for veterans.